|Find the best surf spots||

 timers.
 After you become familiar with the area you'll figure out the neighborhood/cliff access.
 Always leave your car discreetly.
 You wouldn't be the first to get vandalized.
 Explore and enjoy!

-TC's is a mind-boggling righthander when all of the conditions are right.
-Wintertime only!
+TC's is a good righthander when all of the conditions are right.
+Generally takes a W or WNW swell that manages to wrap into the Catalina Channel.
 The coast here faces south so it can often be offshore when it's northerly brethren are blown out by North winds.
 Often bad at the start of a storm due to South wind but good later when the wind turns North.
+There can also be a left on the backside of the reef on some summertime S & SE swells.

-The defining feature of this spot, besides the great wave, is the hostile "peeedro" locals.
-The locals don't surf - they just hang out in the parking lot and create problems.
+Besides the great wave, there is localism.
 Tread with caution and respect and don't hesitate to leave if you feel threatened.

 By Anonymous , 24-12-2009